KoenBrouwer/react-grapple/README.md

 name.value // returns the value for this field
 ```

-Some other useful methods you can call on the result of `useInput()`:
+Some other useful properties and methods you can call on the result of `useInput()`:

+- `isValid` will be true if all validation rules return true.
+Updates automatically using `onChange`.
 - `clear()` sets the value of the field to `""`.
 - `setValue()` sets the value of the field to whatever you pass to it, if you ever need to set the value manually.